Welcome and thanks for visiting...

 What is the difference between indoor and outdoor pickleball shoes?

 The soles and uppers can be different in each case.
-Indoor pickleball shoes are designed to play on hardwood and smooth composite surfaces, and their soles are designed differently, as compared to outdoor shoes that must provide traction on rougher surfaces.
-Mostly the difference is the weight required in the outdoor sole which has to be heavier.
-The weight of the soles affects the weight of the uppers, as the overall weight of the shoes must fall in a range acceptable to play.
+Indoor pickleball shoes are designed to play on hardwood and smooth composite surfaces, and their soles are designed differently than outdoor shoes that must provide traction on rougher surfaces.
+Mostly, the difference is the weight required in the outdoor sole, which must be heavier.
+The weight of the soles affects the uppers' weight, as the shoes' overall weight must fall in a range acceptable to play.
 Some manufacturers even make a combination shoe.

 What's different about pickleball shoes?

-In general, a pickleball shoe is going to have a wider base and be more sturdy in the mid and out soles.
-While outdoor pickleball shoes are built to withstand wear and tear on the rough outdoor courts with heavier material, than indoor courts, both have soles designed for good purchase, though the weight may be substantially lighter with indoor shoes.
+A pickleball shoe will generally have a wider base and be more sturdy in the mid and outsoles.
+While outdoor pickleball shoes are built to withstand wear and tear on the rough outdoor courts with heavier material than indoor courts, both have soles designed for good purchase, though the weight may be substantially lighter with indoor shoes.